-The Sub-Investment Manager believes this consistent engagement with companies can help create economic value, reduce equity risk, and promote positive sustainable corporate change.
-It is an important tool to identify and better understand a company's risk factors and performance.
-The Sub-Investment Manager also uses it to promote change, when necessary, which they believe will result in positive outcomes for shareholders and broader stakeholders.
+The Manager believes this consistent engagement with issuers can help reduce credit risk and promote positive sustainable corporate change.
+It is an important tool to identify and better understand an issuer's risk factors and performance.
+The Manager also uses it to promote change, when necessary, which they believe will result in positive outcomes for creditors and broader stakeholders.
 Direct engagement when paired with other inputs, creates a feedback loop that allows analysts in the investment team to evolve their ESG scoring process and prioritise risks that are most relevant to a sector.